uQr/cordova-docs/known-issues/known-issues-ios.md

 **Existing vs-mda-remote settings in Visual Studio do not work with the remotebuild agent:** You will need to generate and use a new PIN when setting up Visual Studio to connect to the remotebuild agent for the first time.
 If you are not using secure mode, turn secure mode on and then off again to cause VS to reinitalize.
 See [remotebuild installation instructions](http://go.microsoft.com/fwlink/?LinkID=533745) for details.

 ----------
-**CordovaModuleLoadError from vs-mda-remote:** This error can occur if your ~/.npm folder or some of its contents were created while running as an administrator (sudo).
+**CordovaModuleLoadError from vs-mda-remote / remotbuild agent:** This error can occur if your ~/.npm folder or some of its contents were created while running as an administrator (sudo).
 To resolve, run the following commands after installing the latest version of the [vs-mda-remote package](https://www.npmjs.com/package/vs-mda-remote).
 These commands ensure your user has permissions to the contents of the npm package cache in your home directory when using older versions of Node.js and npm.
 Newer versions of Node.js and npm will do this for you automatically.

     sudo npm cache clear
     sudo chown -R `whoami` ~/.npm